marto-k/DesignOfEveryDayThings_Chapter7.pdf/explanation.md

 <h3>1.Keep the task much the same but provide mental aids</h3>
 i.Here some tasks  have much information which the brain cannot contain,so some items such as notebooks,computers are used to store information.
 <h3>2.Use technology to make visible what is invisible thus improving feedback  and ability to keep control</h3>
-ii.Some tasks have hidden information that needs more clarification for one to understand.Such as the computers.They provide easier notes which bring out a clearer meaning.
+i.Some tasks have hidden information that needs more clarification for one to understand.Such as the computers.They provide easier notes which bring out a clearer meaning.